Computer Science

 CSC 865 Artificial Intelligence (Units: 3)

-Prerequisite for CSC 865: Graduate standing or consent of the instructor.
+Prerequisite for CSC 865: Graduate standing or permission of the instructor.

-Prerequisite for CSC 665: Upper-division standing or CSC 413 with a grade of C or better or consent of the instructor.
+Prerequisite for CSC 665: Restricted to upper-division standing or CSC 413* with a grade of C or better or permission of the instructor.

 (CSC 665/CSC 865 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)